 When our child is upset, they’re likely to be trying to communicate; “Mum/Dad I can’t cope with you not coping with my feelings.
 I need you to become calm, to care for me and see that I’m doing my best.
 I’m really hurting, please show me what I CAN do with all this anger, please listen and show me that my feelings are understandable.”

 It’s ok and normal to have difficult moments.
 In situations like this it can help when we can hold the sense that we’re doing our best, our child is doing their best, it’s ok that either or both of parent and child are upset, it’s just a moment in time, be it a tough moment, you’ll get through it and can learn from it.
 When things are calm again, there will be more space for talking, listening, learning and gaining insights.

 What great modelling!
-Showing your child that you have the capacity to return back to a more calm and caring state after conflict has been sparked between you, will give them hope, inspiration and great modelling that it's possible to stay in the relationship when conflicts arise.
-You're empowering them to be the adolescent, then adult, who can keep the lines of communication open even when conflicts arise. ~ Genevieve
+Showing your child that you have the capacity to return back to a more calm and caring state after a conflict has been sparked between you, will give them hope, inspiration and great modelling that it’s possible to stay in the relationship when conflicts arise.
+You’re empowering them to be the adolescent, then adult, who can keep the lines of communication open even when conflicts arise. ~ Genevieve

 Me and my partner have just started to put some of this into play with our 4 year old little boy, we got him when he was 14 months old from the state and he had seen and been through a lot, he can be very rude and disreptful to us, also his listening skills aren’t great, but we have realized our delivery isn’t great eather, so we are putting in a valued effort to try to be more calm with him and we have noticed when we are calm he is calm.
 Our children our a reflection of us rings so true here.
 Trying to work on this every day, Good read today thanks.